26 August 2013

 (The said quote is seen in Mobile Suit Zeta Gundam.
 The image is still being used as a meme in local forums)

 4. There are a various scenes in the anime where they would seem scientifically plausible.
-Why
+Why did you implement them?

 T:

-It wasn't meant to be scientific.
+They weren't meant to be scientific.
 To me it's a surreal anime, and not scientific.
 Of course with Japan's technology, building a Gundam is possible, but it won't necessarily be comfortable to sit in, so it's still surreal, haha!

 5. The ending in Mobile Suit Zeta Gundam is considered one of the saddest in the series, with a majority of characters killed in combat, as well as leaving the protagonist Kamille in an unhappy conclusion.
 Will you consider rewriting the ending?